2018 Review of the International Mobile Roaming Standard

 What protection is there against bill shock?

-To combat bill shock, the ACMA has created the International Mobile Roaming Standard.
-This standard obliges your mobile service provider to ensure a number of consumer protection measures are in place to help you better monitor and manage your mobile roaming usage while overseas.
+Under the International Mobile Roaming Standard, your mobile service provider must put measures in place to help you better monitor and manage your mobile roaming usage while overseas.
 These measures include:

-- an SMS notification sent to most roaming customers (those with Telstra, Optus or Vodafone) when they arrive overseas providing price information for using a range of IMR services.
+- if you are a roaming customer, an SMS notification when you arrive overseas providing price information for using a range of IMR services

-- providing spend-management tools via a website or an app, as well as SMS notifications to customers at A$100 increments for post-paid data usage and at 50 per cent, 85 per cent and 100 per cent of included value, if you have purchased a travel pack from your provider.
-These usage notifications are available to customers of large providers now.
+- providing spend-management tools via a website or an app, as well as SMS notifications to customers at A$100 increments for post-paid data usage and at 50 per cent, 85 per cent and 100 per cent of included value, if you have purchased a travel pack from your provider

 - Your telco may offer you the ability to opt out of receiving roaming usage notifications, but they must not do so as part of the conditions of a contract or travel pack.